Skip to main content

 Transfer of Graduate Credit

 Students who have completed graduate work at other institutions prior to entering the PhD Program may request transfer credit for up to six seminars total.
-No more than 6 non-UCSD course may be applied to the seminar requirements.
+No more than 6 non-UCSD courses may be applied to the seminar requirements.
 No coursework taken outside of UCSD after the student enters the PhD Program may be applied to the seminar requirements.
 In most cases, credit will be recognized only for students who have previously received an MA degree or its equivalent from a university or college.
-The determination of course credits and the recognition of papers will be made by the student’s Doctoral Committee Chair, the Section Head for their specialization, and the Director of Doctoral Studies.
-Petitions for transfer of graduate credit will be considered by the department no earlier than the student’s second year in the program.
-Students should complete Section I of the petition form and submit it to the PhD Coordinator (along with course syllabi, papers, and any other materials).
+Petitions for transfer of graduate credit will be considered no earlier than the student’s second year in the program.
+Students should complete Section I of the petition (“Forms” page of the website) and submit it to the Graduate Coordinator (along with course syllabi, papers, and any other relevant materials).
 No instructor signature is required.
-The PhD Coordinator will route the petition to the student’s Faculty Advisor, Section Head, and Director of Doctoral Studies (for approval).
-See the “Forms” page of the website.
+The Graduate Coordinator will route the petition for the appropriate approvals.